vapourismo/opam-nix-integration/README.md

 To achieve this, it supplies two key solutions for common use cases:

-  * Build a package set from a list of constraints and an [opam-repository][opam-repository].
+  * Build a package set from a list of constraints or OPAM files, and an [opam-repository][opam-repository].
   * Produce a Nix derivation from an OPAM file.

 ## Getting started